wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStarted-cURL.md

 The below example has been developed in **bash**.
 (Also works in git bash/zsh/etc)

-* #### Subscribe to Speech API and get a free trial subscription key Before creating the example, you must subscribe to Speech API which is part of Microsoft Cognitive Services (previously Project Oxford).
+* #### Subscribe to Speech API and get a free trial subscription key Before creating the example, you must subscribe to Speech API which is part of Microsoft Cognitive Services.
 For subscription and key management details, see [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Both the primary and secondary key can be used in this tutorial.

 ### <a name="Step1">Step 1: Generate an Access Token</a>
 1. Replace **your_subscription_key** with your own subscription key and run the command in **bash**.